Ten Rules of the Road for Writing from the Heart

 - Don’t try to be a writer; don’t wonder if you ever can “really” be a writer.
 Just write.
 Writers are people who write.
 Period.

-Janet Hulstrand is a writer, editor and teacher of writing and literature based in Silver Spring, Maryland.
-She teaches literature courses in Paris and Hawaii for the Education Abroad program at Queens College, CUNY, and twice a year she offers Writing from the Heart workshops in a beautiful little village in the Champagne region of France.
+Janet Hulstrand is a writer, editor and teacher of writing and literature who divides her time between France and the U.S. She teaches literature courses in Paris, Hawaii and Cuba for the Education Abroad program at Queens College, CUNY, and offers Writing from the Heart workshops in Essoyes, a beautiful little village in the Champagne region of France.